MaheenShahid78/Internship_Task-01/README.md

 # Continuous Scientific Calculator

-This project is a simple console-based scientific calculator developed in Python.
+This task is a simple console-based scientific calculator developed in Python.
 It performs standard arithmetic operations and basic trigonometric calculations.
 The calculator runs continuously in a loop until the user chooses to exit by typing **end**.

 ## Contents